Skip to main content

 There are two types of tasks in Keeper: Closing Tasks and Non-Closing Tasks.

-• Closing Tasks are the regular work you do for each client every month to close their books and deliver their financials
+• Closing Tasks: the monthly work you do for each client in order to close their books and deliver their financials

 • These are tied to the close, so they automatically repeat each month as you start new closes for your clients

-• Non-Closing tasks are everything else.
-These can be one-off tasks you need to do for each client, or they can be recurring tasks that recur weekly, biweekly, etc.
+• These can be anything from one-off tasks you need to do for each client, or they can be recurring tasks that recur weekly, biweekly, etc.

 All Keeper tasks live in sections, and each of these sections live across all of your clients.
 That means if you add a section, it will show up in every client, and if you delete a section, it will be deleted from every client.